sampsyo/cs6120/content/blog/2019-09-25-run-bril-on-raspberry-pi-natively.md

 extra.bio = """"""
 +++

-[Bril][] comes with a reference interpreter `Brili`, which allows any platform that supports `Node.js` to run Bril code.
+[Bril][] comes with a reference interpreter `brili`, which allows any platform that supports Node.js to run Bril code.
 The downside of using an interpreter is that the performance is usually not as good as a native binary.
 Therefore, it would be more efficient (and cool) if Bril could be run natively on a ARMv8 processor.
-In this project, I am going to build a code translator that translate Bril to AArch64 assembly, so that it could run on a 64-bit Raspberry Pi (Raspberry Pi 2B v1.2 or later versions) or any other 64-bit ARM devices with AArch64 architecture.
+In this project, I am going to build a code translator that translate Bril to AArch64 assembly, so that it can run on a 64-bit Raspberry Pi (Raspberry Pi 2B v1.2 or later versions) or any other 64-bit ARM devices with the AArch64 architecture.

 [bril]: https://github.com/sampsyo/bril